aster2709/solidity-interview-questions/README.md

   - Whats is the purpose for each?
 - What are some of the global variables?
 - What is a fallback function?
-- Have you used Hardhat framework?
+- What solidity framework do you use?
+  - How familiar are you with writing test suites

 [Base 2]